isomerpages/nyp-wpl/resources/03-faq.md

 {: #qn3}
-#### How do we help our staff be effective, productive and adaptable at work?
-Why would organisations and enterprises want to implement workplace learning?
+#### How do we help our staff be effective, productive and adaptable at work? <br> Why would organisations and enterprises want to implement workplace learning?

 - Learning sessions are provided within the workplace saving the costs or sending staff for external training
 - Training is custom-fit for the actual workplace situation